layilin/SP23-33852/_texts/full-text.md

 > VER.
 503. *the logwood-hedge.*\] Linnaeus's name for this useful tree is *Haemotoxylon*, but it is better known to physicians by that of *Lignum campechense*.
 Its virtues, as a medicine, and properties as an ingredient in dying, need not to be enumerated in this place.
 It makes a no less strong than beautiful hedge in the West-Indies, where it rises to a considerable height.

 > VER.
 508. *Nor shall the ricinus*\] This shrub is commonly called the physic-nut.
 It is generally divided into three kinds, the common, the French, and the Spanish, which differ from each other in their leaves and flowers, if not in their fruit or seeds.
 The plant from which the castor-oil is extracted is also called *Ricinus*, though it has no resemblance to any of the former, in leaves, flowers, or seeds.
-In one particular they all agree, *viz*. in their yielding to coction or expression a purgative or emetic oil.
-The Spaniards name these nuts *Avellanas purgativas*; hence Ray[^f35n5] terms them *Avellanae purgatrices novi orbis*.
+In one particular they all agree, *viz*. in their yielding to coction or expression a purgative or emetic[^f35n5] oil.
+The Spaniards name these nuts *Avellanas purgativas*; hence Ray[^f35n6] terms them *Avellanae purgatrices novi orbis*.
 By roasting they are supposed to lose part of their virulency, which is wholly destroyed, say some people, by taking out a leaf-like substance that is to be found between the lobes.
-The nut exceeds a walnut, or even an almond, in sweetness, and yet three or four of them will operate briskly both up and down.
+The nut exceeds a walnut, or even an almond,[^f35n7] in sweetness, and yet three or four of them will operate briskly both up and down.
 The French call this useful shrub *Medecinier*.
-That species of it which bears red coral like flowers is named *Bellyach*[^f35n6] by the Barbadians; and its ripe seeds are supposed to be specific against melancholy.[^f35n7]
+That species of it which bears red coral like flowers is named *Bellyach*[^f35n8] by the Barbadians; and its ripe seeds are supposed to be specific against melancholy.[^f35n9]

 [^f35n1]: Logwood is the commericial product of a tree (*Haematoxylum campechianum*) indigenous to Belize and the southeastern coast of the Gulf of Campeche and the Yucatan Peninsula in Mexico.
 A source of the dye substance haematoxylin, which produces blue, red, and purple colors.